ldennington/cloud_computing_programming_assignments/assignment_1/milestone_1/README.md

 ### Clone scaffolding code and install packages on local VM

+Quinn's time: 0.15 hours

+Lessley's time: 0.25 hours

+Total time: 0.40 hours

 1. Cloned
 [Programming Assignment Scaffolding Code](https://github.com/asgokhale/CloudComputingCourse)
 2. Discovered additional packages needed to run producer code (`kafka`) and installed with `pip3` (which was installed in the final step of [section 1 above](#local-vm-setup-using-virtualbox))

+### Total time expended

+The total time expended for this milestone for Quinn and Lessley was about 2.45 hours.

 ## Part 3: Video demo